 So you’re not a morning person.
-Try as you might, you just can’t seem to make morning exercise part of your routine.
+Try as you might; you just can’t seem to make a morning workout part of your routine.
 But chances are, even if you have trouble doing it, you still realize how great it would be to get it out of the way before you take on the day.
-After all, the benefits of morning workouts are pretty awesome:

-- Consistency: It’s rare that a meeting or conference call can be called at 6:00 a.m., so interruptions aren’t likely.
+- Consistency: A meeting or conference call is rarely scheduled at 6:00 a.m., so interruptions aren’t likely.

 - Hormones: The hormones that help you build muscle and burn fat are at their peak early in the morning, making early workouts more efficient.

 - Eating Better: Morning exercisers choose a healthier breakfast, and studies show that those who start with a healthy breakfast eat better all day long.

 - Better Sleep: Morning exercisers tend to fall asleep more quickly and sleep better through the night.

 - Energy: Morning exercise gives you more energy throughout the day.
 You might think you’d be more tired, but the opposite is true.